Using a database

 Here are some of the database services offered by RDS:

-Aurora Serverless can be configured to scale down to 0 instances when unused (which costs $0), however be careful with this option: the database can take up to 30 seconds to un-pause.
+Aurora Serverless v1 can be configured to scale down to 0 instances when unused (which costs $0), however be careful with this option: the database can take up to 30 seconds to un-pause.
+Aurora Serverless v2 cannot scale down to 0 instances.

 All RDS databases can be setup with Lambda in two ways:

-2. the database can be made inaccessible from internet by putting it in a private network (aka VPC)
+- the database can be made inaccessible from internet by putting it in a private network (aka VPC (opens in a new tab))

-Note that Aurora Serverless cannot be made publicly accessible, only the second option is possible.
+Aurora Serverless cannot be made publicly accessible (opens in a new tab), only the second option is possible.

 While the first solution is simpler, the second is more secure.
 Using a VPC also comes with a few limitations that are detailed below.